eddieyue/Kmeans-clustering-to-classify-fruit-images/README.md

 In next step, I use the k-means algorithm on the local small images collection with random starting points, pick the least distortion result and visualize my resulting clusters.

+From the clustering result, the preformance to classify the banana and tomato is getting better with bigger K, the number of cluster.
+However, if K goes too large, clustering would be meaningless, for example every image has it's own cluster.
+Hence, according to the plot, the optimal K would be 5 or 6.

 Kmeans on AWS large collection
 ================================

-Finally, I implement paralized version k-means to large images collection on AWS and plot the distortion with the number of clusters.
+Finally, I implement paralized version k-means to large images collection on AWS.
+Since there are too many images to visualize, I just plot the distortion of clustering against the value of K.

+Due to the AWS dependency, the plot for large collection on AWS is missing.
+To submit the notebook on AWS could easily fix this problem.

 Please check the notebook here for detail: